altwalker/altwalker/docs/quickstart.md

 ```

 The `init` command creates `test-project` directory and initialize a git repository.
 The directory
-contains a C# project refering `AltWalker.Executor` from nuget, a class for each model,`Program.cs`,
+contains a C# project referring `AltWalker.Executor` from nuget, a class for each model,`Program.cs`,
 and a simple model file `models/default.json` to get you started.

 ```